- My employer is conducting a workplace investigation into misconduct, and my boss wants to meet with me. What are my rights?

 - When must my employer give me my final paycheck?

-Q: How much unemployment benefits can I collect?
+Q: How much can I collect in unemployment benefits?

 Q: What can I do if I think a former employer has blacklisted me?

 Q: I was recently fired from my job.
-I never received any warnings andgot good performance reviews.
-Was this a wrongful termination?
+I never received any warnings and got good performance reviews.
+Was I wrongfully terminated?

 Q: Is my employer required to give me a reason for firing me?

 A: Federal law does not require employers to give an employee a reason for his or her termination.
 However, some states have laws that require employers to provide the reason for termination upon request.
 This is called a “service letter” law.
 Employees in these states must typically submit a written request to the employer; the employer must then provide a letter with the reason for termination within a certain time frame.

 Q: Can my employer deny my unemployment benefits?